Written by Yohanes Prahara (BNF’s Content Creator)

-Nam researches Kerangas and is interested in it because it is a type of a forest that lacks scientific research, therefore has less publicity and literature available for it.
-There have been some publications about Kerangas forests on the Malaysian side of Borneo, but there is a lack of information for Central Kalimantan, therefore research in the Rungan Landscape is particularly important.
+Nam researches Kerangas and is interested in it because it is a type of forest that lacks scientific research, therefore has less publicity and literature available for it.
+There have been some publications about Kerangas forests on the Malaysian side of Borneo, but there is a lack of information on Central Kalimantan, therefore research on the Rungan Landscape is particularly important.

 “My research is to identify the distribution of Kerangas in Kalimantan, which I will later map, but as it is a vast area it will require a long time, so I am currently focusing my research on one landscape and will continue to expand it with time,” she explained.

 Areas that are being researched in the Kerangas habitat include; soil, vegetation, and biodiversity, and identifying the differences between Kerangas and other forest types.

 Nam explained that the Kerangas forest is not a typical ‘tropical forest’ or peat-swamp forest that many people imagine.
 Kerangas is characteristically comprised of sandy soil which impacts the diversity and density of vegetation that it supports.